sukaryo-heilscher/sukaryo-heilscher.github.io/projects/marching.md

 summary: "Performed in the San Diego Holiday Bowl's halftime show with my highschool marching band."
 ---

 As a member of the Lahainaluna High School Marching Band, I was given the wonderful opportunity to take a trip to San Diego and perform in the Holiday Bowl halftime show.
+Lahainaluna was no stranger to having the band go on trips but this was the furthest they've traveled thus far.